hypnotox/abyss/README.md

 A PHP package implementing array schema validation.

+### The package is currently not in any usable state, but is in active development.
+It will be tagged as soon as base functionality is present and tested.

 **This package is very experimental and can change very much pre version 1.0!**

 This is just a personal project, but follows semantic versioning and will be stable once reaching its first major release.

 PRs are welcome.

+## Target features

+- All classes are immutable
+- Schema builder instances allow to build schemas in code and to parse it from
+- Schemas are buildable and modifiable in code as well as parseable from an array representation using a builder instance
+- Validator validates arrays against a give schema and using the defined rules / validators

+### Target validators

+- Type validator
+  - Scalars
+    - int, string, float, bool
+  - Array (I'm currently unsure if \Traversable should be allowed)
+    - list<T>, map<K, T>
+  - Objects
+    - instanceof T
+- Constraint validator
+  - numeric value equal to (any of) / inside bounds
+  - string equal to (any of)
+  - array size equal to / inside bounds
+- Object shape validator
+- Custom validators

 ## Installation